These are the key headlines from the 25/26 GP contract changes:

 The reimbursable amount for GPs employed under the scheme will be increased by £9,305 to £82,418 (plus on costs), in line with the BMA recommended pay range for salaried GPs.
 There will be no cap on the number of GPs that can be engaged under the scheme, although it will continue to be limited to those within 2 years of their CCT date at the time of recruitment and have not been previously substantively employed as a GP in general practice.
 GPs employed under the ARRS must be on terms ‘no less favourable’ than the BMA salaried model contract, as with those employed directly by practices.

-Whilst there are no formal restrictions on how GPs engaged under the scheme should be deployed, GPC England and the GPC Sessional Committee previously released some joint principles setting out best practice for employing GPs within the ARRS which PCNs and practices are encouraged to continue to follow.
+Whilst there are no formal restrictions on how GPs engaged under the scheme should be deployed, GPC England and the Sessional GP Committee previously released some joint principles setting out best practice for employing GPs within the ARRS.
+PCNs and practices are strongly encouraged to continue to follow these.

 PCN Capacity and Access funding

-The Capacity and Access Improvement Payment (CAIP) will be split into two parts.
-One will continue to focus on access (worth £58.4m) while one will be repurposed to focus on using intelligence from population health risk stratification tools (worth £29.2m) to risk stratify their patients in accordance with need- including to identify those that would benefit most from continuity of care.
+The Capacity and Access Improvement Payment (CAIP) for 2025/26 will be split into two parts.
+One aspect will continue to focus on access (worth £58.4m) while the other will focus on using intelligence from population health risk stratification tools (worth £29.2m) to risk stratify their patients in accordance with need - including to identify those that would benefit most from continuity of care.

-To meet this, PCNs will have to certify that they are “using the intelligence provided by digital risk stratification tools, PCNs should risk stratify their patients in accordance with need, including to identify those that would benefit most from continuity of care (with a named GP, where appropriate)” by March 31 2026.
+To meet this, PCNs will have to certify that they are ‘using the intelligence provided by digital risk stratification tools’, and ‘should risk stratify their patients in accordance with need, including to identify those that would benefit most from continuity of care (with a named GP, where appropriate)’ by March 31 2026.

 - Digital telephony data is routinely used to support capacity/demand service planning and quality improvement discussions.